RiyaThakur7/RiyaThakur7.github.io/README.md

 July 12, 2024, The Third day of Induction Program.
 It was conducted in Auditorium.
 First lecture was conducted by _**Dr. Amit Kamra**_.
 Sir is also the incharge of Social Media Club.
-Sir told us about that social media not only can be used for fun but also can be used to enhance the employability
+Sir told us about that social media not only can be used for fun but also can be used to enhance the employability.
+Sir told us that _**How we can enhance our career through Social Media?**_.
+Sir introduced us to the college's social media pages.
+Sir told us that everything have its pros and cons.
+Social Media also have its pros and cons but we should focus on its pros and can enhance our skills suxh as editing etc. The lecture was wonderful and interesting.

+Second Lecture was conducted by _**Dr. S.B.
+Singh**_.
+Sir told us to write our goals, our strong points, our weak points , Where do we see ourself in future? and many more.
+Sir inspired us and motivated us to dream about goals and woth hardwork we can achieve it.

+Third lecture was conducted by _**Dr. Pushpinder Singh**_.